vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 It is seen from the above table, that even at the latitude of Babylon, the ratio is not 1.50 but: 1.45.
 At Gandhār, it is 1.42.
 The difference is not very large.
 But there is another factor to which attention must be drawn.

 Both Babylonians and Indians measured subdivisions of the day by means of some kind of Clepsydra.
 A description of the Clepsydra used by Indians during the Vedanga Jyotéṣa-period will be found in S.B.
-Dikṣit's Bharatiya Jyotiśāstra (Sec.
+Dikṣit's Bharatīya Jyotiśāstra (Sec.
 II, Chap.
 I).
 But 'the daya length must have been measured from the observed time of sunrise to the observed time of sunset.
 This is somewhat larger than the astronomical time of sunrise on account of refraction.
 Assuming that the effect of refraction is to elevate a celestial body near the horizon by about 35', and the sun's semi-diameter is about 16', the sun's upper limb appears on the horizon at a place on 32° latitude, about 45 minutes before the centre of the sun is due on the horizon.
 For the same reason, 'the sunset takes place 45 minutes after the astronomical

 As already shown, the actual length of 62 lunar months is 1830.8965 days, while there are 1830 civil days in the five yearly period.
 It is therefore very likely that one civil day was added to the period when necessary to make it conform to the phases of the moon which were regularly observed.
 This additional day was no doubt placed at the end of the